On Air Now

 Eddie Munson's Upside Down Guitar GOD Scene - Master of Puppets | Stranger Things | Netflix

 Master of Puppets was released on 2nd July 1986.
-The only single to come from the album on the same name, the song was recorded from October - December 1985 at Sweet Silence studios in Copenhagen, Denmark.
+The only single to come from the album of the same name, it was recorded from October - December 1985 at Sweet Silence studios in Copenhagen, Denmark.

-Notable for its long instrumental section and its extensive use of "downpicking", the song is one of the band's signature anthems and is regularly given an outing on the band's live setlist.
+Notable for its long instrumental section and its extensive use of "downpicking", the single is one of the band's signature anthems and is regularly given an outing on the band's live setlist.

 If you're thinking these convey a crippling and evil force, then you'd be right, but it's not not the occult the track is referring to.
 In fact, it's something far more dangerous and closer to home.